 • State Representation

 • Represented the Governments of Argentina, Brazil, Canada, China, Korea, Japan, Oman and Vietnam in matters before U.S. agencies.
-Represented many of the same governments in dispute settlement before the World Trade Organization (WTO).
+Represented many of the same governments in dispute settlement before the WTO.

 • Represented the Government of Canada in U.S. countervailing duty cases brought against Canadian corrosion resistant steel, aircraft, fabricated structural steel and wind towers; the Government of New Brunswick in a countervailing duty case brought against Canadian softwood lumber; the Government of Newfoundland and Labrador in a countervailing case brought against Canadian uncoated groundwood paper.